CodeYourFuture/syllabus/docs/finalproject/week-1/lesson.md

 ## Prepare for next week

 Next week you will be presenting what you've done this week to the whole class.
-This means you need to prepare a presentation - it is the responsibility of the Project Manager to coordinate this.
+This means you need to prepare a presentation - it is the responsibility of the Product Manager to coordinate this.